Protecting your privacy

 To understand how we use information about the communications devices you use, such as IP address (the location of the computer on the internet) and cookies, please see our Cookies policy page.

-If you wish to exercise any of your rights, as listed below, please write to the Servicer at email@example.com
+If you wish to exercise any of your rights, as listed below, please notify the Servicer by email to firstname.lastname@example.org

 - Access to your personal information;